JuliaAI/LearnAPI.jl/docs/src/testing_an_implementation.md

 LearnTestAPI
 ```

-LearnAPI.jl and LearnTestAPI.jl have synchronized releases.
-For example, LearnTestAPI.jl
-version 0.2.3 will generally support all LearnAPI.jl versions 0.2.*.

 !!! warning

-    New releases of LearnTestAPI.jl may add tests to `@testapi`, and this may result in
+	New releases of LearnTestAPI.jl may add tests to `@testapi`, and
-    new failures in client package test suites.
-Nevertheless, adding a test to `@testapi`
+	this may result in new failures in client package test suites, because
+	of previously undetected broken contracts.
+Adding a test to `@testapi`
-    is not considered a breaking change to LearnTestAPI, unless the addition supports a
+	is not considered a breaking change
-    breaking release of LearnAPI.jl.
+	to LearnTestAPI, unless it supports a breaking change to LearnAPI.jl.

 ## The @testapi macro